The $\theta$-density in Arakelov geometry

 Since $k_d\geq Cd^{\dim \Y-1}$ when $d\geq d_0$, we then obtain the conclusion

 where the constant involved in is independent of $\Y$.

-Now we deal with the case when $\Y$ is vertical, i.e. there exists a positive integer $N$ such that $\Y$ is supported on the subscheme $\X_N=\X\times_{\Spec\ \Z} \Spec (\Z/N\Z)$.
-When $\Y$ is irreducible, $N$ is of the form $p^r$ for some prime number $p$ and some positive integer $r$.
-Again by Proposition 2.19 in \cite{Ch17}, we can find constants $d_0\in \Z_{>0}$ and $C$ independent of $\Y$ such that for any $d\geq d_0$, the image of the restriction
+Now we deal with the case when $\Y$ is vertical.
+By our assumption, $\Y$ is reduced and irreducible.
+In this case $\Y$ is actually supported on the subscheme $\X_p$ for some prime number $p$.
+Again by Proposition 2.20 in \cite{Ch21}, we can find constants $d_0\in \Z_{>0}$ and $C$ independent of $\Y$ so that for any $d\geq d_0$, the image of the restriction